 Read on to learn about our favorite outdoor photography tips and where you can snap some beautiful indoor and outdoor shots this winter no matter if you’re using a professional camera or your smartphone.

-The snow in North Adams, MA makes the perfect backdrop for your outdoor photos.
-However, the white, bright landscape can also be more difficult to accurately capture in a picture than your average portrait.
+The North Adams, MA snow makes the perfect backdrop for outdoor photos.
+However, the white, bright landscape can also be more difficult to capture accurately in a picture than your average portrait.